replit-archive/jq-console/README.md

 * `jqconsole-old-input`: Previously-entered inputs.
 * `jqconsole-prompt`: The prompt area during prompting.
 May have multiple lines.
 * `jqconsole-old-prompt`: Previously-entered prompts.
+* `jqconsole-composition`: The div encapsulating the composition of multi-byte
+    characters.

 Of course, custom classes may be specified when using `jqconsole.Write()` for
 further customization.